Here we answer frequently asked questions about all aspects of TEXAID and the recycling of used clothes:

 The aid organisations involved in TEXAID do not see it as their task to run a company that collects, sorts and recycles used clothes on a professional basis.
 That is why they founded TEXAID Textilverwertungs-AG together with an expert in the recycling of used textiles.

 In recent years, there has been a steep increase in the global demand for good, wearable clothes.
 There are several reasons for this.
 Firstly, in African countries, second-hand goods from Europe are a sought-after alternative to synthetic fibre textiles from Asia.
 Secondly, the opening-up of the markets in Eastern Europe has resulted in greater need for good, fashionable clothing, leading to a constant increase in demand.
 Finally, there has been a radical change of attitude among buyers in Western Europe, with the priority now being on conserving resources and protecting the environment.

 Our aim is to recycle textiles and preserve resources as a result.
-TEXAID achieves a second-hand value of up to 65 per cent, well above the European industry average of around 45 to 50 per cent.
+TEXAID achieves a second-hand value of around 65 per cent, well above the European industry average of around 45 to 50 per cent.

 17 per cent can be made into cleaning cloths that are used in industry for cleaning and polishing.
 Another 17 per cent are sent for textile recycling – they are shredded and mixed with other materials to be made into raw materials, or transformed into insulating materials.